sudorook/debian/README.md

 # Debian Installation

-This is a set of scripts installing Debian and running post-installation tasks, e.g. installing a DE, packages, and config files.
-They are intended for Cinnamon or GNOME desktop environments.
+This is a set of scripts installing Debian and running post-installation tasks, e.g. installing a desktop environment, packages, and config files.
+They are intended for Cinnamon, GNOME, and KDE.

 **Note:** While the post-installation scripts could be used for Ubuntu, some packages have different names than their counterparts in the Debian